5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Implement INNER JOIN to merge `orders` table with the `delivery_partners` table based on `partner_id` field.
-- Group the results by `partner_name` field and calculte the average of `delivery_rating` field rounded to 2 decimal places and count of `user_id` field based on partner group.
+- Group the results by `partner_name` field and calculate the average of `delivery_rating` field rounded to 2 decimal places and count of `user_id` field based on partner group.
 - Arrange the result by `"Delivery Count"` in descending order.

 **Query:**